microsoft/vscode-chrome-debug/README.md

 * runtimeExecutable: Workspace relative or absolute path to the runtime executable to be used.
 If not specified, Chrome will be used from the default install location
 * runtimeArgs: Optional arguments passed to the runtime executable

+### Note on source maps
+If you're using `"sourceMaps": true` and debugging a URL, if `sourceRoot` is set in your generated source map, it must be an absolute path.
+See [#47](https://github.com/Microsoft/vscode-chrome-debug/issues/47).

 ## Usage
 When your launch config is set up, you can debug your project!
 Pick a launch config from the dropdown on the Debug pane in Code.
 Press the play button or F5 to start.